Cast & Creative

 Clive Marlowe

-Training: Webber Douglas Academy of Dramatic Art
+Webber Douglas Academy of Dramatic Art.

-West End credits include: The Hobbit (Fortune).
+West End credits include:

-Understudy credits include: The Woman in Black (Fortune) and Gross Indecency.
 Clive has also worked in Stockholm for the last 20 years in A Christmas Carol.

-Other stage work includes: Fiddler on the Roof, South Pacific, Twelfth Night, Pravda, and A Chorus of Disapproval.
+The Sound of Music, South Pacific, Twelfth Night, Pravda, A Chorus of Disapproval.

+Vicars, Football Referees, Tax Inspectors and other pillars of the community!
 Clive received an award as a Covid-19 Local Hero for his work as a homeless navigator on the Restart Homeless Project in Welwyn Garden City.

 Creative Team